tracetronic/ecu-test_custom-checks/README.md

    2. may directly implement the check, or alternatively may call other methods of the class, e.g. in multi-step checks
 6. the method containing most of the check logic
 7. *checkResults* is an array of type *CheckResult*
-8. the ECU-TEST Object API is called on the *Package* class
+8. the ecu.test Object API is called on the *Package* class
 9. a check which accesses the config key 'HardcodedName' as Python variable - if unsuccessful, append check result
-10. the ECU-TEST Object API is called on the *Package* class
+10. the ecu.test Object API is called on the *Package* class
 11. check with custom message

 A corresponding configuration in the *config.yaml* might look like this: